fons/cl-mongo/README.md

 You can enter a list of documents.
 In that the server will be contacted to delete each one of these.
 It may be more efficient to run a delete script on he server side.

-#### iteration support
+`(defun date-time (second minute hour day month year &optional (time-zone *bt-time-zone*) )`

+Generate a time stamp the mongo/bson protocol understands.

+`(defun time-zone ()`
+Set the time zone appropriate for the current environment.

+### Iteration Support

 `(defun db.iterator ( result )`
 Returns the iterator from the result set.

 `(defgeneric db.next ( collection cursor-id &key )`
 Executes the next call on the iterator identified by cursor-id.

 `(defgeneric db.stop ( cursor &key mongo )`

-Stop iteration and clean up the iterator on the server.
-This makes a server call.
+Stop iterating and clean up the iterator on the server by making a server call.

-#### index support

-   :db.ensure-index
-   :db.indexes

-   :db.run-command

-   :db.collections
-   :db.count

-   :time-zone
-   :date-time

-   ;; shell commands
+### Index Support

+`(defgeneric db.ensure-index (collection keys &key)`

+Create an index for a collection.

+`(defmethod db.indexes (&key (mongo nil) )`

+Return all indexes in the database.

+### Database Commands

+`(defgeneric db.run-command ( cmd &key )`

+Run a database command on the server.
+See the mongo documentation for a list of commands.
+For most commands you can just uses the key-value shown in the mongo documentation.

 ## What's missing